 See the actual university

 Come on, you’ve done all the parks and gardens and things, and you’ve come all this way from wherever you live.
-It’s time to follow in the footsteps of some of Britain’s most established and pre-eminent thinkers, with a trip around the Cambridge University.
-See the impressive Bridge of Sighs and watch people punting below.
-The Corpus Christi College is pretty prestigious – well, all the colleges here are – but this one contains the Corpus Clock.
+It’s time to follow in the footsteps of some of Britain’s most established and pre-eminent thinkers, with a trip around Cambridge University.
+Seeing the impressive Bridge of Sighs and watch people punting below is definitely one of the best things to do in Cambridge with kids.
+The Corpus Christi College is pretty prestigious - well, all the colleges here are - but this one contains the Corpus Clock.
 It’s painted pure gold and is super complicated, so we won’t go into all the details, but just know that we know…